JetBrains/terraform-provider-teamcity/.junie/guidelines.md

   - DataModel – Terraform SDK structures
   - Json – JSON payload structures used by the HTTP client
 - `teamcity/`: Terraform provider implementation (resources and data sources) built on top of `client/` and `models/`.
-- You can use `teamcity/pool_resource.go` as currently the latest example of how new Terraform resources should be built.
+- You can use [teamcity/pool_resource.go](../teamcity/pool_resource.go) as, currently, the latest example of how new Terraform resources should be built.

 ## 1. HTTP Client Layer (client/)
-- `client/http_client.go` contains the canonical HTTP layer.
+- [client/http_client.go](../client/http_client.go) contains the canonical HTTP layer.
 New code should use the new helper methods:
   - GetRequest / GetRequestWithContext
   - PostRequest / PostRequestWithContext
   - PutRequest / PutRequestWithContext